NightmareXIV/MaskedCarnivale/meta/front.md

 The plugin menu can be displayed by typing /carnivale in chat or by using /carnivale enable or /carnivale disable to start or stop the window.

+## Testing exclusive
+This plugin is testing exclusive.
+You must enable plugin testing before you can install it.
+To do so, follow this set of instructions:

+1. Go to `/xlsettings`
+2. Go to "Experimental" tab
+3. Enable "Get plugins testing builds" checkbox
+4. Save settings by pressing a :floppy_disk: button in bottom right corner of the window

+Now you can proceed to install the plugin.

 ## Known issues
 Gamma should be set to any value other than 50 for mode with UI to work.